The story of Jon Newby and his one Premier League game for Liverpool

 “I’d had enough of playing reserve football every week.
 Even though I enjoyed it and did well, and scored a lot of goals, I knew it was time to go and play ‘real’ football.

 “I left Melwood with three pairs of boots and a pair of shinpads in a big bag.

 “I was at Bury for two and a half years and I loved it.
 I think I played 117 consecutive games there and I fell in love with the place, I had a great rapport with the fans and it was the fondest years of my career.”

 Newby left Bury for Huddersfield before returning to Gigg Lane and then, after another couple of years there, dropped into non-league football, playing for Burton Albion and Colwyn Bay before moving into management at the latter.

-“My son is 10 now, he’s a massive Liverpool fan and he’s really proud that I played and he can tell his friends.
+“My son is a massive Liverpool fan and he’s really proud that I played and he can tell his friends.

 “For me, Liverpool is a unique club.
 Once you’ve been there, especially for as long as I was, with the history it’s got, I don’t think it ever really leaves you.”

 By Will Unwin

 This article was originally published in April 2017.